open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 #### Always-off sampler

 An always-off Sampler has the effect of disabling a span completely, effectively excluding it from the population.
-This is not defined as a probability sampler with zero probability, because these spans are effectively unrepresented.
+This is defined as a non-probability sampler, not a zero-percent probability sampler, because the spans are effectively unrepresented.

-#### Non-probability sampler

-A non-probability sampler is a Sampler that makes its decisions not based on chance, but instead uses arbitrary logic and internal state.

 ## Consistent Probability sampling